ThePrimeagen/fem-algos/lessons/10-trees/C-heaps.md

 <br/>
 <br/>

-### Print the contents of the arrays as we pop / push
+### Careful about garbage.
-This is javascript, I think you will see a couple problems...
+the previous values in the array remain unless you nil them out...

 <br/>
 <br/>